 - Scotch bonnet peppers

 - Ground crayfish

 - Tripe (Shaki)

-Preparation Boil the tripe, intestine, liver and stockfish for 35 mins.
-After boiling for 15 mins, I changed the water, before boiled for another 20 mins and added blended pepper and onions, crayfish, moringa powder, ope and salt.
+Boil the tripe, intestine, liver and stockfish for 35 mins.
+After boiling for 15 mins, I changed the water, before boiling for another 20 mins and added blended pepper and onions, crayfish, moringa powder, ope and salt.